A Reinforcement Learning Approach to the Orienteering Problem with Time Windows: Methods

 \subsubsection{REINFORCE Algorithm}

 We maximize $J(\theta)$ using gradient ascent, and resort to REINFORCE algorithm (\cite{Williams1992}) to estimate the gradients (see Algorithm \ref{alg:rein}).

 Typically, when using the REINFORCE algorithm, each batch is composed by $B$ different (generated) instances.
-In our approach however, in each batch there is a single generated instance and thus $B$ independent solutions are sampled for that same single tourist-instance.
-This allows a straightforward baseline estimation, thus avoiding the need to maintain a moving average estimate of the baseline, obtain an estimate of it through a greedy roll-out computation, (\cite{Kool2019a}), or having to rely on a critic neural network, (\cite{Bello2016, Vaswani2017}).
-Concretely, we determine the batch average total score, $\overline{R} = \frac{1}{B}\sum_{b=1}^B R(S_b) $, and use it as our baseline to reduce gradient estimation variance.
+In our approach, however, each batch comprises a single generated instance and thus $B$ independent solutions are sampled for that same single tourist-instance.
+This allows a straightforward baseline estimation, thus avoiding the need to maintain a moving average estimate of the baseline, obtain an estimate of it through a greedy roll-out computation,(\cite{Kool2019a}), or having to rely on a critic neural network, (\cite{Bello2016, Vaswani2017}).
+In concrete terms, we determine the batch average total score, $\overline{R} = \frac{1}{B}\sum_{b=1}^B R(S_b) $, and use it as our baseline to reduce gradient estimation variance.
 This approach is a particular case of the multiple sampling with replacement method (\cite{Kool2019b} with $k=1$) where the number of solution samples equals to the batch size.